Virginia vacation rental tax guide

-Airbnb, HomeAway, and VRBO have changed the way vacationers travel.
+Airbnb and Vrbo have changed the way vacationers travel.
 More and more guests are choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including Colonial Williamsburg and Virginia Beach, Old Dominion offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.
+With a bounty of popular destinations including Colonial Williamsburg, Mount Vernon, and Virginia Beach, Old Dominion offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.

 But new income opportunities bring new tax implications.
-Like hotel, motel, and B&B stays, short-term rentals in Virginia are subject to tax.
-Tax authorities expect short-term vacation rental hosts to collect short-term rental taxes from their guests and remit them to the proper authorities.
+Like hotel and B&B stays, short-term rentals in Virginia are subject to tax.
+Tax authorities require short-term vacation rental hosts to collect applicable short-term rental taxes from their guests and remit them to the proper authorities.

-If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Virginia authorities.
-You may be the property owner, a renter subletting a room, a third-party property management firm, or other party.
+If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Virginia tax authorities.

 Location is key to compliance

-You can use our lodging tax lookup tool to get a rate report specific to your Virginia address.
-The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, number of required registrations, and minimum number of rented days to qualify as a taxable stay.
+Use our lodging tax lookup tool to get a rate report specific to your Virginia rental’s address.
+The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

-Before you can begin collecting taxes on your short-term rental in Virginia, you are legally required to register with the Virginia Department of Taxation.
-You can register online.
-When you register, you will receive a 15-digit sales tax account number and your Sales Tax Certificate of Registration as well as instructions on filing your sales taxes.
+Before you can begin collecting taxes on your short-term rental in Virginia, you’re legally required to register with the Virginia Department of Taxation.
+You can register online, and once you’ve registered, you’ll receive a sales tax account number and your Sales Tax Certificate of Registration as well as instructions on filing your lodging taxes.

 Do I need to form an LLC?

-In Virginia, you do not need to form an LLC in order to register with tax authorities.
+In Virginia, you don’t need to form an LLC to register with tax authorities.